wakelank/DollScape2/README.md

     }
   },

 SVG.JS is a JavaScript library for handling SVG images.
-It's advantage over Snap.js is that it allows for callbacks in the **drag** method, which was necessary for this app.
+It's advantage over Snap.js is that it allows for callbacks in on the **drag** method, which was necessary for this app.
 However, Snap makes it easier to access portions of a complicated SVG image, while SVG.JS requires you handle the image as a group.
 For example, I was able to easily change the color of the doll's hair in Snap, but was unable to in SVG.JS.

 ##Highlights
 The generation of the **places**, **destinations**, and **items** are all database driven.
 So to add more all you have to do is edit the seeds.rb file.
 One could easily fill this world with hard-to-find places and interesting items for kids to collect.